FNA-XNA/docs/docs/3:-Distributing-FNA-Games.md

 <Exec Command="patchelf --force-rpath --add-rpath '$ORIGIN/lib64' $(OutDir)/flibitGame" />
 ```

+patchelf can be found in your distribution's package manager, or at the official [releases page](https://github.com/NixOS/patchelf/releases/latest) for Linux and Windows.

 #### Single-File Applications

 The above steps for publishing will produce a `publish` directory with an absolutely enormous amount of DLLs.
 If you want to build a single-file executable instead, just add this to a property group in your .csproj: